Quantum-classical correspondence in spin-boson equilibrium states at arbitrary coupling

-Meanwhile, in the field of quantum thermodynamics, extensive progress has recently been made in constructing a comprehensive framework of “strong coupling thermodynamics” for classical~\cite{jarzynski2004,seifert2016,jarzynski2017,strasberg2017,miller2017,aurell2018} and quantum~\cite{mori2008,campisi2009b,hilt2011,fleming2011,thingna2012,suba2012,philbin2016,miller2018,strasberg2019,trushechkin2021a,trushechkin2021b} systems.
+Meanwhile, in the field of quantum thermodynamics, extensive progress has recently been made in constructing a comprehensive framework of “strong coupling thermodynamics” for classical~\cite{jarzynski2004,seifert2016,jarzynski2017,strasberg2017,miller2017,aurell2018} and quantum~\cite{mori2008,campisi2009b,hilt2011,fleming2011,thingna2012,subasi2012,philbin2016,miller2018,strasberg2019,trushechkin2021a,trushechkin2021b} systems.
 This framework extends standard thermodynamic relations to systems whose coupling to a thermal environment can not be neglected.
 The equilibrium state is then no longer the quantum or classical Gibbs state, but must be replaced with the environment-corrected mean force (Gibbs) state~\cite{cresser2021a,trushechkin2021a,trushechkin2021b}.
 These modifications bring into question the validity of the correspondence principle when the environment-coupling is no longer negligible.
 Mathematically, the challenge is that in addition to tracing over the system, one must also evaluate the trace over the environment.

 Strong coupling contributions are present for both classical and quantum systems.
 However, a quantitative characterisation of the difference between these two predictions, in various coupling regimes, is missing.
 For example, apart from temperature, what are the parameters controlling the deviations between the quantum and classical spin expectation values?
 Do coherences, found to persist in the mean force equilibrium state of a quantum system~\cite{purkayastha2020}, decohere when taking the classical limit?
-And are the coupling regimes, from weak to ultrastrong coupling~\cite{cresser2021a}, the same for the classical and quantum case?
+How strong does the environmental coupling need to be for the spin-boson model to be well-described by weak or ultrastrong coupling approximations?
 In this paper, we answer these questions for the particular case of a spin $\SO$ coupled to a one-dimensional bosonic environment such that both dephasing and detuning can occur ($\theta$-angled spin-boson model).